risoflora/brookframework/README.md

 The documentation has been written in [PasDoc][15] and is available in HTML format at [brookframework-docs][16].

+Some tutorials are available at [Tutorials for the Brook framework][29].

 ## Targets

 Successfully tested on: